Fate of $\kappa$-Minkowski space-time in non-relativistic (Galilean) and ultra-relativistic (Carrollian) regimes

 \subsubsection{Momentum space of the $\kappa$-Galilean space and deformed dispersion relation}

 From the previous section we can see that the translation of the $\kappa$-Galilean coordinates depend on the spatial components of momentum, indicating that the corresponding momentum space might be of non-trivial nature.
 In this section we shall first determine the metric of the momentum space following the approach of \cite{biswajit2023symmetries} and then derive a deformed dispersion relation for $\kappa$-Galilean particle.
-As the analysis has to be a classical one, we first demote the operator valued coordinates to the level of classical variables and then demote the required commutator brackets to the level of classical Dirac brackets.
+As the analysis has to be a classical one, we first demote the operator valued coordinates to the level of classical i.e. commuting variables and then demote the required commutator brackets to the level of classical Dirac brackets.
 The corresponding brackets will correspond to the deformed symplectic structure of a classical particle living in a $\kappa$-Galilean space-time\footnotemark.
-To that end, we begin by demoting the commutator brackets to the level of Dirac brackets as following: \footnote{Again as in \cite{biswajit2023symmetries}, we can write down a Lagrangian linear in "velocities" reproducing the deformed symplectic structures.
+To that end, we begin by demoting the commutator brackets to the level of Dirac brackets as following: \footnote{Again as in \cite{biswajit2023symmetries}, we can write down a Lagrangian linear in ``velocities" reproducing the deformed symplectic structures, associated with Dirac brackets stemming from the second class constraints.
+Alternatively, these Dirac brackets can also be determined directly using the formalism developed in \cite{faddeev-jackiw}.
 However, we do not make any effort to construct this Lagrangian here as our primary goal is to study the fate of dispersion relation in these limits from the first principle.}

 So after reinstating the $\hbar$ in the phase-space algebra \eqref{phasespaceg} in suitable places and then using \eqref{db} in \eqref{coordinate1},\eqref{coordinate2} and \eqref{phasespaceg} we arrive at the following Dirac brackets